 As a result of COVID 19 and its effects on everyone, we have reviewed and adapted our educational strategy.
 This means that the Functional Osteopathic Academic Pathway Level One and Level Two are now being delivered via blended learning (online videos and presentations, with high quality live practicums in the UK, Canada and Denmark (2022).
 Under this format, students can study the online elements of the course, to suit personal commitments and then attend consolidated practicums.
 This radically reduces flight costs for international students.
 Our Academic Pathway is validated by the ESO.

-Why is Formal Training So Important?
+Why is Professional Training So Important?

 Many people think that “seeing the odd canine patient is safe”.
 It is not!
 That is because it’s not what you know (or necessarily do) in animal practice that harms, it’s what you DON’T know or do.
 In some cases, leaving a horse untreated for 2-3 days may lead to irreversible and fatal outcomes, so if you can’t identify clinical emergencies in animals, please don’t treat them!
 That’s why we teach equine and canine separately and why we strongly dissuade practitioners in human practice from dabbling with animals.
 For one thing, this is against the OPS (if you are an osteopath), as you are not working within your scope of practice and you are misleading the general public.